Home

 Argentina operates in a highly unstable economic environment with two exchange rates: the official rate and the black market rate called “blue dollar”.
 The latter offers a higher value for the US dollar compared to the official exchange rate, sometimes incredibly so.

 Argentina has had its real economy dollarized for more than 50 years; that is, the local currency (the peso) has a value relative to the price of the US dollar.
 So the price of the dollar in relation to the peso defines how much money yielded.
 Governments try to keep the price of the dollar as low as possible, but that has generated, out of distrust, a marginal dollar or blue dollar, which has its own price and is what people are governed by, and the real economy as well.
-The problem is that the transfers are made in the value of the official dollar, which is lower than the value of the blue dollar.
+Many providers use the official exchange rate, which may reduce the amount your recipient receives.
 This has made international transfers more complex.

 {{Juan Francisco Miranda}}